Uthman: Causes of anti-Uthman revolt

 The weakness and nepotism of Uthman brought to a head the resentment which had for some time been stirring obscurely among the Arab warriors.
 The Muslim tradition attribute the breakdown which occurred during his reign to the personal defects of Uthman.
 But, the causes lie far deeper and the guilt of Uthman lay in his failure to recognize, control or remedy them.

 Assassination

-On 17 June 656, rebels found the gate of Uthman's house strongly guarded by his supporters.
-Some of the rebels scaled the neighboring houses and jumped into Uthman's.
-Then one rebel approached Uthman, grabbed and shook his beard.
-Uthman prayed to God for protection from killing, the rebel stabbed him in the head, and the other rebels followed suit.

-According to a narration regarded as likely to be a legend by Madelung, Uthman's wives threw themselves on his body to shield him.
+On 17 June 656, after finding the gates of Uthman's house guarded, a group of rebels scaled the walls from a neighboring house and entered his room.
+Among them was Muhammad ibn Abi Bakr, the son of the first caliph, who reportedly seized Uthman by his beard.
+According to many accounts, after Uthman reminded him of his father's friendship, Ibn Abi Bakr felt remorse and withdrew from the scene; however, other rebels then moved in and fatally stabbed the Caliph while he was reciting the Quran.
+According to a narration, Uthman's wives threw themselves on his body to shield him.
 Na'ila bint al-Furafisa, one of his wives, extended her hand to block a blade.
 Her fingers were severed, and she was shoved aside.
 The following strike killed Uthman.
 A few of Uthman's slaves retaliated, and one of them succeeded in killing one of the assassins before being murdered by the rebels.